rdas22/Zoho-incubation-questions/README.md

 - Question 1: Display the diagonal pattern for the string of odd length. - **"diagonalPattern.cpp"**
 - Question 3: Print the largest possible for the given string. -  **"largestStringPossible.cpp"**
-- Question 5: Check whether the given string has characters of equal difference or unequal difference. - **"EqualUnequaldifference.cpp"**
+- Question 5: Check whether the given string has characters of equal difference or unequal difference. - **"EqualUnequalDifference.cpp"**
 - Question 7: Print the distinct words in the given string. - **"distinctWords.cpp"**